MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 but not both.

 #### External ID and principal
-We already have external ID prefix and principal provided in the catalog state.
+We already have external ID prefix provided in the catalog state.
 The connection ID will be appended to the external ID prefix to get the complete External ID and then stored in the new `mz_aws_connections` table for that connection ID.
+For principal, refer to the [open question below](#what-should-be-the-principal-for-this-connection).

 #### `VALIDATE CONNECTION`
 We can make use of the [GetCallerIdentity AWS API](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html)